Webinar recording:Systematic approaches to identifying and addressing biopsychosocial barriers – the missing policy in RTW Part 3

 Part three: Biopsychosocial Injury Management

 Injury Compensation schemes encourage a Biopsychosocial Approach.
 However, research shows that the Biopsychosocial Approach has rarely been applied adequately.
-In this webinar, Dr Pam Garton shares findings of her research to reveal the challenges found in applying this Approach, and which lead to her recommendation that system-wide implementation is essential.
+In this webinar, Dr Pam Garton shares findings of her research to reveal the challenges encountered in applying this Approach, leading to her recommendation that system-wide implementation is essential.
 Pam will outline the knowledge, resources and processes necessary for an effective Biopsychosocial Approach and provide evidence of the potential for this to transform Personal Injury Management.

 Pam Garton PhD